AdobeDocs/experience-platform.en/help/collection/client-state.md

 ## Persisting client state in browser cookies

-When working with browser clients, the Server API can automatically persist the entries as browser cookies.
+When working with browser clients, the Edge Network can automatically persist the entries as browser cookies.
 This allows transparent state storage support, since browsers respect the state management protocol by default.

 Almost all entries are materialized as first party cookies when enabled and supported (see the note below), but the gateway could also store some third party cookies when the third party `adobedc.demdex.net` domain is used.